josci/jhu-ds-c3-course-project/README.md

 5. replace the foreign key for the observed activity with the corresponding label
 6. from 5. create a new dataset with averaged values for each measurement grouped by subject and activity
 7. save the new data set to "averaged_data.csv" in the current working directory

+###Prerequisite
+Following libraries are necessary to run the analysis:

+* data.table
+* dplyr